rjaffe123/rjaffe123.github.io/index.md

 subtitle: Welcome to my personal website
 ---

-<p>I am currently obtaining a graduate degree (MSc) in Health Services Research with an Emphasis in Health Economics at the Institute of Health Policy, Management, and Evaluation at the University of Toronto.
+<p>I have a graduate degree (MSc) in Health Services Research with an Emphasis in Health Economics at the Institute of Health Policy, Management, and Evaluation at the University of Toronto.

 <p>I love programming in R and enjoy coding ShinyApps!
 I am especially interested in health technology assessment (economic evaluations) and applying economic framework to health policies.
 I have completed projects in biostatistics and epidemiology, specifically clinical epidemiology.
 <p> In my 'free' time, I am a competitive water polo goalie who has represented Canada on an international scale and recently recieved the Frank Pindar Female Athlete of the Year award at the University of Toronto. </p>